…in which I’m pampered with a pie feast, angered by the sign police and camp among the wild beasts.

 I dozed off at Light Hazzles Edge in warm sunshine, but when I awoke it seemed windier and cooler.
 I could hear a strange spitting, sizzling sound.
 Looking out eventually and sleepily I realised it was the electricity cables spluttering quietly to themselves in the thick, wet fog.
 My campsite had been perfectly and deceptively sheltered, but as soon as I got back up onto the track I was battered by a cold northerly wind.
 With sleet in it, on the last day of May.
 It was perishing, I was glad of overtrousers and gloves.
 Stoodley Pike, normally an obvious landmark for miles, was invisible until I stumbled upon it, after a breezy breakfast at Cyril’s Seat, which is normally a lovely viewpoint, hence the seat.

 At Dam Hey I met an elderly chap losing his wrestling match with a windblown map.
 ‘I always fancied paragliding’ he shouted above the bluster of the gale and the crackling of free-range paper, ‘which path is the Pennine Way?’
 ‘See those cows up there?’
 I said, ‘they’re standing right on it’.
-I grabbed a corner of his map, which was flapping like a furious fruit bat, together we bludgeoned it into submission.
-He packed it away and strode off, emboldened.
-Looking back, I realised that while we’d been splicing the mainmap like a pair of ancient mariners the cows had ambled off The Way.
+I grabbed a corner of his map, which was flapping like a furious fruit bat, and together we bludgeoned it into submission.
+He packed it away and strode off, emboldened by his bovine target.
+Looking belatedly back, I realised that while we’d been splicing the mainmap like a pair of ancient mariners the cows had ambled off The Way.
 Significantly.

-At Lower Rough Head, a Cold Comfort farm if ever I saw one, I was temporarily employed as a volunteer supplementary sheepdog, waving my poles vaguely but usefully, I hope, and receiving the wave of thanks that passes for remuneration in such a capacity.
-I’d been hoping for a Boneo.
+At Lower Rough Head, a Cold Comfort farm if ever I saw one, the gesticulating proprietor temporarily engaged me as a volunteer supplementary sheepdog.
+After standing in strategic gateways and waving my poles vaguely but usefully, I hope, at assorted woolly delinquents I received the wave of thanks that passes for remuneration in such a capacity.
+I’d been hoping for at least a Boneo.

-May’s Shop is a retail Tardis in what looks like just a stone farm shed.
-As she sells until nine pm a staggering range of quality bottled beers, upmarket wines, superior spirits and liqueurs you’ve never even heard of, you could party on down at her tiny campsite if that fitted your schedule.
-Just be aware it’s an early-risers’ working farm and family home, and that the loo is single occupancy, down not one but two slippery slopes and very minimal.
+May’s Shop is a retail Tardis in a stone shed.
+As she sells until nine pm a staggering range of beers, wines, spirits and liqueurs you’ve never even heard of you could party on down at her tiny campsite if that fitted your schedule.
+Just be aware it’s an early-risers’ working farm and family home, and that the loo is down not one but two slippery slopes and very minimal.
 You might also be recruited to herd cows at six-thirty am, as I was when I camped there in October.
-This would be entertaining but not ideal with a hangover.
+Entertaining but not ideal with a hangover.

 There’s a picnic table and if it’s wet she’ll probably let you lurk inside, although due to a stock control policy amounting to ‘overwhelming abundance’ and a hearteningly continuous stream of locals, space is tight.
 I enjoyed a late breakfast of a delicious steak pie, hot coffee and a bottle of Landlord while stashing similar reserves into my pack for later.
 I didn’t then know about the Pack Horse Inn – I only discovered that in October.

-*I was pleased to see on returning to Top Withins in October that these ugly signs had been removed.
+*I was pleased to see on returning to Top Withins in October 2016 that the ugly signs had been removed.